Artificial Intelligence: Is AI ready for marketing? Are marketers ready for AI?

 - Data science: explore the unknowns, build statistical and math capabilities, code and engineering

-- Machine learning: advance process automation and data science with supervised or unsupervised learning, reinforcement learning
+- Machine learning: Advanced process automation and data science with supervised or unsupervised learning, reinforcement learning

 - AI-powered: adopt AI across the organization in every role.